andrew/ultimate-awesome/README.md

 - [awesome-website-shortcuts](https://github.com/JiangWeixian/awesome-website-shortcuts) - Awesome website shortcuts collective like `repo.new`.
 - [awesome-puppeteer](https://github.com/jiji262/awesome-puppeteer) - A collection of awesome Google's Headless Chrome Node API tool, tutorials, resources and shiny things.
 - [awesome-openbsd](https://github.com/joakinen/awesome-openbsd) - A curated list of resources about OpenBSD :blowfish:.
+- [awesome_science](https://github.com/Julie-Fabre/awesome_science) - A curated list of awesome resources for science and academia.
 - [awesome-deepfakes](https://github.com/JustinYuu/awesome-deepfakes) - A curated list of awesome DeepFake papers, datasets, and codes.
 - [awesome-modern-design-tools](https://github.com/k2052/awesome-modern-design-tools) - A list of modern design tools, blog posts about them, and people working on them.
 - [awesome](https://github.com/kevinpollet/awesome) - A curated and updated list of awesome links on the interesting topics and things I have met in my endless developer journey.